 The TAP Team was impressed with the level of effort that was put into preparing the final ER-PD.
-Vietnam responded positively to the comments by the TAP on the advanced draft ER-PD and worked collaboratively with the TAP team to help address these issues.
-This led to a vastly improved version being submitted as the Final ER-PD.
-The TAP noted that the technical capacity and experience of national staff working on the ER-PD, particularly in MRV, Reference Levels and Reference Emission Levels is high, so improvements can be made with limited external help.
-Consistent with the TAP's earlier statement Vietnam has now revised its analysis of drivers, modified its program design and included key policy aspects that could help scale up the impact of the ER-P. While there are still issues in the carbon accounting sections and ER program transaction sections there has been major improvements in the Final ER-PD.
+Vietnam responded positively to the comments by the TAP on the first advanced and subsequent drafts of the ER-PD and worked collaboratively with the TAP team to help address these issues.
+This culminated into a vastly improved version that was recently submitted as the Final ER-PD.
+The TAP noted that the technical capacity and experience of national staff working on the ER-PD, particularly in MRV, Reference Levels and Reference Emission Levels was high, so improvements were made with limited external help.
+Consistent with the TAP's earlier statement, Vietnam revised its analysis of drivers, modified its program design and included key policy aspects that could help scale up the impact of the ER-P.

 Based on the methodological framework, there are 78 criteria and indicators, of which 9 were non-applicable (N.A) at the time of the first formal assessment but in the second the number of non-applicable indicators had risen to 16.
-This is still true on this assessment of the November 2017 ER-PD and was the result of an effort coordinated by the FMT to ensure consistency amongst TAPs in their scorings.
+This is still true on this assessment of the November 2017 ER-PD